-- calculate double integrals (using rectangular or polar coordinates) for reasonable regions R and functions f(x, y), - estimate double integrals based on contour diagrams of functions of two variables, - calculate triple integrals (using rectangular or cylindrical or spherical coordinates) for reasonable regions W and functions f(x, y, z), - use double integrals and triple integrals to find volumes, masses, centers of mass and averages. - use the Jacobian in general change variables in double integrals.
+- calculate double integrals (using rectangular or polar coordinates) for reasonable regions R and functions f(x, y), - estimate double integrals based on contour diagrams of functions of two variables, - calculate triple integrals (using rectangular or cylindrical or spherical coordinates) for reasonable regions W and functions f(x, y, z), - use double integrals and triple integrals to find volumes, masses, and averages.

-The symbol \blacksquare denotes a topic that will definitely appear on the exam.
+The symbol $\blacksquare$ denotes a topic that will definitely appear on the exam.